ProjectIxian/projectixian.github.io/_tech_docs/ixicash.md

 ## Total inflation
-A hybrid Ixicash distribution model is in place.
+A hybrid IxiCash distribution model is in place.
 For initial distribution, mining seems to be the best way for various reasons.
 As more users set up their nodes, the network itself will become more resilient against attackers and increase its capability for handling large numbers of users.
-This will mean that more users will participate in the distribution of IxiCash as well.
-After a sufficient amount of IxiCash has been mined, mining will be permanently switched off and new currency will only be generated through other means.
+This means that more users will participate in the distribution of IxiCash as well.
+After a sufficient amount of IxiCash has been mined, the mining mechanism will be permanently switched off and new currency will only be generated through other means.

 The Ixian economy differs substantially from what we are used to in the crypto space.
 Most cryptocurrencies out there rely on a capped supply and smaller and smaller emissions over time to increase value for investors and early adopters, whether it be PoW related with reducing block rewards or PoS.
 We have decided to start with a minimum